PDillis/stylegan2-fun/README.md

 ./projecting_real_video.sh 2
 ```

 if your Run #2 is of real images, i.e., the directory in `results` is `00002-project-real-images`.
+The result of these two bash scripts will be that your images will be sorted in subdirectories in each run (by either seed or real image number), and a video will be generated in each subdirectory.
+This video will have, to the right, the target image (be it the generated or real image), and to the left, the progression of the projection, up to iteration 1000 (hence why 1000 snapshots).

-Henceforth, it will be the official implementation of StyleGAN2, so pay attetion to the official author's notes:
+Henceforth, it will be the official implementation of StyleGAN2, so pay attention to the official author's notes:

 ---